crowbar/barclamp-network/crowbar_framework/doc/default/network/devguide/api/network.md

 * conduit_id - the ID or name of the conduit to associate with the network
 * subnet - the subnet and netmask of the network in CIDR format
 * dhcp_enabled - a boolean indicating if an external DHCP server should be used to provide IP addresses
+* use_vlan - a boolean indicating if a vlan should be used
 * ip_ranges - the IP ranges to associate with the network (in JSON format)
 * router_pref - the router preference
 * router_ip - the IP of the router